BLD933/trx-ctf/writeup.md

 The line `v1 = v7` is a decompiler artifact assigning the instruction number to itself .
 From here, analyzing the remainder of the VM instructions would follow the same struct-mapping process .

-"I got tired i'll compelete it soon"
+"I got tired i'll complete it soon"